-Digital Citizenship Week is right around the corner—this year, it’s from October 18th to the 22nd!
-This event, held every year by the nonprofit Common Sense Media, encourages teachers and families to teach children how to navigate and stay safe using digital resources like the Internet.
+Digital Citizenship Week is right around the corner.
+This year, it’s from October 17th to the 21st!
+Held every year by the nonprofit Common Sense Media, this event encourages families to teach their little ones the skills kids need to stay safe and informed online.

 - Digital Access

 - Digital Etiquette

 But what are these skills, and how can you teach them at home?
 Read on for a quick intro to each skill along with nine activities you can use to teach them as a family.
 Any step you can take to help your child become a good digital citizen will be valuable to them for their whole life!

 Plus, use this digital citizenship fact sheet as a handy resource as you consider ways to teach your children healthy digital habits.

 Digital access involves the ability to access and use digital resources.
 Sadly, access to digital technologies is not the same for everyone due to financial, regional, and other barriers.

 However, many local libraries offer free internet access and computer stations.
 Contact your local library to learn about the resources available to your family.